 - Offline editing of web feature layers

-The following functionality is planned for future releases of geodatabases in SAP HANA:
+The following functionality is not available in geodatabases in SAP HANA:

 - Editable network datasets